Uanela/arkos/packages/arkos/canary-notes.md

 - removed available-routes endpoint as there is already swagger docs.
 - removed the middlewares checkDatabaseConnection -> prisma does it.
+- removed getBaseServices function -> was not being used

 ### Deprecate

 - deprecated and removed possibility of desabling database connection because it no longer exits
 - Remove database connection check or allow only one check at start time or first request.

+# Canary Notes v1.4.0-beta

+## TODO

+### Add

+- add `FileUpload` model to handle files uploads kind of like in django ORM.
+- separete what goes into `arkos.init()` and `arkos.config.ts`.
+- separete the cli to own package cli (`arkos/cli`) -> it is basically development required.
+- add dtos generation into cli
+- add a configuration process to customize global context object
+- mimic base service class behavior into auth service
+- mimic file upload service class behavior into auth service

+### Remove

+- completely remove support for `.prima-query-options.{js|ts}` and `.auht-configs.{js|ts}`